toofast73/revolut-demo/README.md

 You can scale processing logic by adding more nodes (and balance http-requests between them)

 ##### Durability:
-Cache node durability is provided via data redundency.
+Cache node durability is provided via data redundancy.
    Backup copies of cache entries are sharded across the cluster.
    If one node fails -- other remain.